dianakakoma/dianakakoma/README.md

 I am an experienced, inquisitive and organized full-stack engineer for the Power Platform.
 Deeply analytical with exceptional attention to detail, I continue to build on my skills through increasingly difficult projects and new technologies.
 I am excited to find a new and challenging role where I can leave a lasting impact, build extraordinary software and contribute to a dynamic team.

 * 🌍  I'm based in Chicago
-* 🧠  I'm learning how to integrate Power Apps and Github
+* 🧠  I'm learning how to use APIs and Adaptive Cards within the Power Platform
 * 🤝  I'm open to collaborating on Power Apps and Power Automate projects
 * ⚡  I love the Power Platform